harrisKAsher/RogueChampions/README.md

 ## Demo
 You can view the demo at https://ShalePumpkin.github.io/RogueChampions

-# Unmaintained!
-I do not plan to maintain this project, so I recommend you check out the forks: https://github.com/ShalePumpkin/RogueChampions/network/members

-Feel free to edit the code and **make your own version**.
-See sections below for some guidance on adding content, but you'll have to dive into the code.

 # Running It Locally
 This project requires node and npm to be installed.
 It is built on VueJS and TypeScript.